Cecilia-Duran/2022-04_gh_usatlas_af_qst/_episodes/04-jupyter_lab.md

 Selecting GPU memory

 Select 40,836 MB for an entire A100 GPU.
 Select 4864 MB for a MIG instance.

+You can learn more about in its documentation link <a href="https://jupyterlab.readthedocs.io/en/stable/user/interface.html">JupyterLab</a>

 {% include links.md %}